CBEP-SoCB/LCWMD_Monitoring_sum/Analysis/DO_Analysis_Summary.md

 <img src="DO_Analysis_Summary_files/figure-gfm/plot_trend_gamm_2_quick-1.png" style="display: block; margin: auto;" />

-Note that we STILL predict low DO for S05 in 2014, but the prediction is actually not far of the observed averages.
+Note that we STILL predict low DO for S05, but the prediction is not as far off the observed averages.